rockem/astro-photography-portfolio/README.md

 ### Adding Your Photos

 1. Place your images in the `src/gallery/<album>` directory
-2. Update the gallery details in `src/gallery/gallery.yaml`
+2. Update the gallery details in `src/gallery/gallery.yaml`.
+Optionally, you can run `npm run generate` to generate a gallery.yaml file from the images in the directory.
+3. Update meta-data for images in the `src/gallery/gallery.yaml` file.
-3. Images are automatically optimized during build
+4. Images are automatically optimized during build

 ### Adding photos to the featured section

-"featured" is a builtin collection and images can be added to by specifying it in the collections parameters like any other collection.
+"featured" is a builtin collection, and images can be added to it by specifying it in the collections parameter like any other collection.

 ## 🛠️ Built With